dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-VLAN-Guest-Tagging.md

 description: Some workloads require the use of VLAN tagged interfaces in virtual machines.
 VMware terms this feature VGT.
 OpenShift Virtualization supports this feature using traditional Linux Bridge interfaces.
 This post details and demonstrates an implementation.
 ---

 Some workloads require the use of VLAN interfaces in virtual machines.
 VMware terms this feature "Virtual Guest Tagging" or "VLAN Guest Tagging" while OpenStack calls it "VLAN-aware instances".
-OpenShift Virtualization can implement this use case with traditional Linux Bridge interfaces.
+See how OpenShift Virtualization can pass 802.1q trunks to VMs using a traditional Linux Bridge interface.

 <!--more-->

 # Bridges and VLANs

-{{< figure src="/images/openshift-virt-switch-tags.gif" title="Animation of VLAN tagged frames traversing a switch" class="pull-right" >}}
+{{< figure src="/images/openshift-virt-switch-tags.gif" title="Frames exiting access ports are normally untagged" alt="Animation of VLAN tagged frames traversing a switch" class="pull-right" >}}

-Chances are you are far too young to have ever seen a hardware bridge in the origional form.
-Traditionally a bridge simply existed to relay frames (_just think packets_) from one physical segment to another.
-A switch is an evolved bridge with more intelligence.
+Traditionally a bridge simply existed to relay [data link layer][11] ethernet [frames][12] (_just think packets_) from one physical segment to another.
+A switch is an evolved bridge which can apply more intelligence when deciding which interface to send a frame.

-Switches understand which port a MAC address was seen on and can make more efficient decisions when directing frames.
-Additionally switches can be segmented into multiple broadcast domains though the use of VLANs.
+Each frame has a source and destination MAC address.
+Switches collect the MAC address from frames and understand which port a MAC address was learned on, this enables more efficient decisions when directing frames to ports.
+Additionally switches can be segmented into multiple broadcast domains though the use of VLANs by tagging frames with a unique ID.

-An uplink on a switch may be passing in an 802.1q trunk which adds a tag identifying a VLAN to every frame.
+The uplink feeding data to a switch may be an 802.1q trunk which will include a VLAN ID tag on each frame.
 The tags remain on the frame until it is passed out a port which is configured as an "access port" associated with a specific VLAN.
+If a tag comes into the switch via that access port, the tag assocated with that port is added back to the frame by the switch.

-That's normally exactly what you want, but in this case we want to create a port leading to a VM as a trunk port instead of a typical access port.
+That's normally exactly what you want, but let's dive into a solution to treate the port as a trunk and keep tags attached and visible inside of the VM operating system.

-In that case the tags will remain intact when reaching a VM.
+First a little background on OpenShift Networking.

 # OVS Bridge and Linux Bridge

-OpenShift networking uses the [OVN-Kubernetes][4] CNI which includes support for a `localnet` topology layered upon an OVS Bridge.
+OpenShift uses the [OVN-Kubernetes][4] CNI which includes support for a `localnet` topology layered upon an OVS Bridge.
 See this [previous post][9] on OVN.
 While OVN is the most featureful and recommended interface, it does [not yet support][7] VLAN tags through a localnet attachment.

 Fortunately this can be accomplished using a Linux Bridge interface.
-A Linux Bridge has some intelligence in handling the ports attached to it like a switch.
+Despite the name, a Linux Bridge has intelligence for handling frame construction and the ports attached to it like a switch.

+{{< figure src="/images/openshift-virt-vgt-node.png" title="OpenShift Node with 3 bridges" alt="OpenShift Node networking" >}}

+Above is a diagram of a node having 3 bridges.
+Bridge `br-ex` is the default management interface, the second `br-vmdata` was created to attach VMs to provider networks as `localnet` secondary networks.
+Both of these bridges are  OVS Bridges.
+The third bridge `br-trunk` is a [Linux Bridge][8] and was created only for the use case we are discussing here.

 ## Creating the Linux Bridge